andresmadeddie/Security-Offensive-Defensive-Forensics/Reports/Defense Report.md

 Target1 is an Apache web server with SSH enabled, so ports 80 and 22 are possible gates of entry for attackers.

-Target 2 is a copy of Target 1 but with an increased security.
-So it has the same points for entry through port 22 and 80.
+Target 2 is similar to Target 1.
+Ports 22 and 80 are open.

 ***